eduMFA/eduMFA/.github/ISSUE_TEMPLATE/2-feature_request.md

 Add any other context or screenshots, that might help us to better understand your idea, your need and your circumstances.

-For privacyIDEA developers.
+For eduMFA developers.
 Describe and document the development plans:

 # Top level requirements and scenarios